qml.ShotAdaptiveOptimizer

 compute_grad(objective_fn, args, kwargs)[source]

-Compute gradient of the objective function, as well as the variance of the gradient, at the given point.
+Compute the gradient of the objective function, as well as the variance of the gradient, at the given point.

 Parameters